 Remote translators convert documents from one language to another, assuring the original meaning is retained.
 They might consult experts when translating technical documents to guarantee accuracy.
 Some translators also facilitate live virtual meetings or symposia between parties who speak different languages.

 Fluency in two or more languages, plus strong verbal and written communication skills.
+You can become a certified translator by taking the American Translators Association exam.

 7. Copywriter, Blogger, Content Writer